 This is probably best represented by this animation below.
 If you’ve ever used a word-processing program or Google Docs, than these should be pretty familiar to you.

-Remember that master slide I changed for the sake of placing a video inside it?
+Remember that master slide I changed to place a video inside it?
 Here is how I got that video embedded into my slideshow.
 With Google Slides, you can embed ANY YouTube video or video that’s inside of your Google Drive.

 Insert > Video